Symmetry and Dirac points in graphene spectrum: Persistence of conical points

 All simple eigenvectors of $H\sb\epsilon(\vec{k})$ on the symmetry line belong to one or the other subspace.
 Multiple eigenspaces admit a basis consisting of vectors, each of which is either odd or even.

-Now suppose we are at the special symmetry point $\vec{k}^*$ in the presence of rotational symmetry $R$ (i.e. $\epsilon=0$).
-At the conical point we have a doubly degenerate eigenvalue with orthogonal eigenvectors described by Fig.~\ref{fig:quotient_mult}(a) and (c).
-It can be seen directly that the sum of these eigenvectors is even and the difference is odd with respect to $F$.
+Now suppose we are at the special symmetry point $\vec{k}^*$ in the presence of rotational symmetry $R$ (i.e.\ $\epsilon=0$).
+At the conical point we have a doubly degenerate eigenvalue with orthogonal eigenvectors which are mapped into each other by the transformation $F$ (see Lemma~\ref{lemma:mult}) and therefore the sum of these eigenvectors is even and the difference is odd with respect to $F$.

 Now consider the restrictions of the operator $H\sb\epsilon$ with $\epsilon=0$ onto the two subspaces $\spaceH_{F}\sp{+}$ and $\spaceH_{F}\sp{-}$.
 The above consideration shows that at the special point each restriction has a simple eigenvalue.
 As we go along the line $k_2=-k_1$, the eigenvalue of each restriction is an analytic function.
 These functions have an intersection at the point $k_1 =-k_2= 2\pi/3$.
 Since the two functions form a section of a non-degenerate cone, the intersection is transversal, see Fig.~\ref{fig:flip_symm_line}(b).
 Such intersection is stable under perturbation, and therefore, when we consider small $\epsilon \neq 0$ (keeping the symmetry $F$), the intersection survives.
 Moreover, we know it remains on the line $k_2=-k_1$ and the only way it can disappear is by colliding with another degenerate eigenvalue on this line.